top of page

 Only food-grade DE should be used in or near bee colonies, as it’s non-toxic and safe when applied correctly.
 Industrial or filter-grade DE should never be used around bees, as it may contain contaminants and is not safe for contact with animals or humans.

-2. Apply DE Around the Hive Entrance and on Bottom Boards
+2. Apply DE Around the Hive Entrance and on Screen Bottom Boards

-• Bottom Boards: Sprinkle a thin layer of DE on the hive’s bottom board, as mites often fall here after grooming by bees.
+• Screen Bottom Board: Sprinkle a thin layer of DE on the hive’s screen bottom board, as mites often fall here after grooming by bees.

 • Outside the Hive Entrance: Lightly dust DE around the entrance of the hive to create a barrier for mites that may attempt to re-enter.